 If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God.
 Set your affection on things above, not on things on the earth.
 For ye are dead, and your life is hid with Christ in God.
 (Colossians 3:1-3)

-When we first come to the Lord Jesus Christ we are raised to the right hand of God—far above all of the nobility of the spirit realm.
-Our struggle against the rulers and authorities of the heavens is not so we may attain the throne but so we may maintain that which was given to us at the beginning.
+When we first come to the Lord Jesus Christ, we are raised to the right hand of God — far above all of the nobility of the spirit realm.
+Our struggle against the rulers and authorities of the heavens is not so we may attain the throne, but so we may maintain what was given to us at the beginning.